All Episodes

 I don't think there's any question about that.

-Whether it's illegal immigration or anything else, I think there's no question that there's been a desensitization.
+Whether it's illegal immigration or anything else, I think there's no question that there's been a desensitive.

 Daniel Moynihan, Daniel Patrick Moynihan had a great phrase for it a long time ago called defining deviancy down.

-You got to realize that Russia is gonna happen.
+We've got to realize it, Russia, this is going to happen.

 Okay, so we permit it.